kbett035/bigwasokoni/README.md

 </ul>

 <h3>Issues</h3>
-<p>If you encounter any issues, feel free to open an <a href="https://github.com/kbett035/mobisokoni/issues">issue</a>.
+<p>If you encounter any issues, feel free to open an issue on GitHub or reach out via email.
 We encourage feedback and suggestions to improve the app!</p>

 <h2>License</h2>
 <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>